heysomya/billing-system/README.md

 ## Backend:
-## Environment Setup
+## Environment Setup and Requirements
 1. Install Java JDK (used 21 version) and Maven
-2. Intellij IDE and VSCode
+2. Intellij IDE
+3. Chrome is required for automation testing

 #### Tech Stack & Frameworks
 1. Language: Java 21